gmjjatin/baala-fde76/content/pages/about.md

       The name BAALA has been conceptualised to connect offerings with the product which is peace, tranquility, serenity and international in nature.
       The product is non-chemical, non-pollutant, genuine, bio-degradable, charcoal free and eco-friendly.
-Safe for human
+Safe for humans.
   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints: